schletz/Pos3xhif/01 Types/04_Collections.md

     ///    - Add a constructor to initialize the properties Id, Firstname, Lastname and City.
     ///    - Add a reference to the class of the student (type SchoolClass).
 This reference is optional,
     ///      if a student is not assigned to a class is has the value null.
-    ///    - Add an annotation [JsonIgore] above this property to suppress the content of
+    ///    - Add an annotation [JsonIgnore] above this property to suppress the content of
     ///      the class object in your serialized output.
     /// </summary>
     class Student